soggybag/front-end-web-q2/class-2/README.md

 - border
 - margin

-### I do we do - Style inputs

 Use the box model to design an input field using the CSS properties above.

 - http://codepen.io/soggybag/pen/bBNgmR

-Students follow up by styling the other inputs.
-Feel free to talk with and discuss this with your neighbors.

-### Continue styling your Login form

-...

-### Break

-...
+### 4 - Style Inputs and buttons (20 mins)

+Style your form.
+Start by using the box model to layout and style input Elements and buttons.

+### 5 - Meditate on CSS (10 mins)

+Break...

+### 6 - Translate your design into code (30 mins)

+Your design may use any one of the following:

+- CSS Gradients
+- Background Images

 ### Investigate and apply - :focus